-Destin Dealing in Stolen Property Attorney
+Destin Dealing in Stolen Property Lawyer

 If you or a loved one have been charged with dealing in stolen property you are probably left with more questions than answers.
 Dealing in Stolen Property is a more serious theft crime than Shoplifting or Grand Theft.
 Unlike other theft charges, Dealing in Stolen Property carries a real possibility of a prison sentence and a felony conviction on your record.